Skip to main content

 About the Department of Leadership and Educational Studies

 The Department of Leadership and Educational Studies at Appalachian State University prepares traditional and nontraditional students to assume educational leadership roles in community colleges, universities, public schools, public libraries and related educational settings through active scholarship, reflection, professional discourse and interdisciplinary programs of study based on the integration of theory and practice.
-The department offer four graduate certificates, as well as four master’s programs, and educational specialist programs in higher education and administration.
-Learn more at https://les.appstate.edu/about.
+The department, housed in App State's Reich College of Education, offers a doctoral program in educational leadership, as well as support courses in educational foundations and research.
+Learn more at https://les.appstate.edu.

 About the Reich College of Education